xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 To explore the software for the nodes that currently form the XMTP network, see the [xmtp-node-go repo](https://github.com/xmtp/xmtp-node-go).

-Ephemera is working toward a phased decentralization of the network.
-Have questions or feedback regarding decentralization?
-Post to the [XMTP Community Forums](https://community.xmtp.org/c/development/ideas/54).

-Decentralization of the XMTP network will be achieved by a diverse set of independent third parties operating nodes all over the world.
-Decentralization is a top priority and is required to ensure that XMTP is able to serve everyone on the planet.
+Ephemera is in the process of building the replication and incentive mechanisms required to decentralize the network.
+These mechanism include:

+- An on-chain smart contract node registry, which lists the currently active set of XMTP nodes
+- An off-chain broadcast network of nodes run by a set of independent third parties, which handles the majority of the messaging data (loosely ordered, low latency)
+- A series of on-chain smart contracts on an XMTP L2, which handles account information and the most critical messaging data (strictly ordered, medium latency)

+To follow and provide feedback on this work, see the [Replication tracking task](https://github.com/xmtp/xmtpd/issues/118) in the `xmtpd` repo.

 ### Is XMTP a blockchain?